Digital-Grinnell/dlad-blog/content/posts/133-Automated-Proofreading-with-htmlproofer.md

 Checking 2445 external links...
 Ran on 430 files!
 ...
 - ./volume-viii-issue-1/woodpeckers-of-the-prairie/index.html
   *  External link https://www.linkedin.com/in/chelsea-steinbrecher-hoffmann-82723755 failed: 999 No error

 HTML-Proofer found 225 failures!
 ```

-And I subsequently copied the `rootstalk-htmlproofer.out` file to _Azure_ blog storage so you'll find it available at https://rootstalk.blob.core.windows.net/documentation/rootstalk-htmlproofer.out.
+And I subsequently copied the `rootstalk-html-proofer.out` file to _Azure_ blog storage so you'll find it available at https://rootstalk.blob.core.windows.net/documentation/rootstalk-html-proofer.out.
 Keep in mind that this version of the output used option flags `--allow-hash-href --check-html --empty-alt-ignore` to limit the output considerably.

 ## A Better Docker `htmlproofer` Run